 Today I thought about you…

-…about all of you whom I’ve had feuds with over the years, who left without saying a word, who disappeared from my life for no apparent reason, whom I should’ve treated better, whom I shouldn’t have paid any attention to whatsoever, to whom I never said what I had to say.
+…about all of you whom I’ve had feuds with over the years, who left without saying a word, who disappeared from my life for no apparent reason, whom I should’ve treated better, whom I shouldn’t have paid any attention to whatsoever, whom I never said what I had to say to.
 I thought about all the times I wanted to speak my mind, but didn’t, all the times I should’ve acted differently and all the times I shouldn’t have taken any action at all.
 Today I thought about all the issues I didn’t get closure on.

 There are some lucky people in this world who don’t need closure.
 I am not one of those people.
-I have an analytical thinking, I need to understand why things happen the way they happen, what causes or leds to a certain situation, why people act the way they act – I need to understand the reasons behind their action.
+I have an analytical thinking, I need to understand why things happen the way they happen, what causes or leads to a certain situation, why people act the way they act – I need to understand the reasons behind their action.
 Unfortunately for me and for millions like me, that’s not always possible.
 Sometimes things just happen and sometimes, no matter how great your understanding of psychology is, you just can’t read people.